 TWO TYPES OF DIETARY CALCIUM

-The time it takes for most food particles to pass through a chicken is very short – about 90 minutes, according to Dr. Biggs.
+The time it takes for most food particles to pass through a chicken is very short – about 90 minutes.
 Bigger particles take longer to pass through a hen, which is why providing oyster shell during the day can help to provide more calcium at night.
-A slow-release calcium takes much longer to breakdown, providing calcium throughout the night.
+A slow-release calcium takes much longer to breakdown, supplying the hen with calcium throughout the night.

-Since hens sleep at night, if the last feed they eat for the day is on the droppings board within 90 minutes after lights out, where does all the calcium come from? #lightbulbmoment The large particles of oyster shell in the gizzard are essential to eggshell formation overnight.
+Since hens sleep at night, if the last feed they eat for the day is on the droppings board within 90 minutes after lights out, where does all the calcium for eggshell formation come from? #lightbulbmoment The large particles of oyster shell in the gizzard are essential to eggshell formation overnight!